🚐💨🚗💨🚌💨 We Service All Makes and Models 🚙💨 🚚💨🏎️💨

 There are several different "families" of anti-freeze.
 It's important to stay on top of this because coolant system failure is the most common mechanical problem people have.
 Regular service needs to be done to avoid failures.
 Our technicians will know what to do and how to do it!

-Modern vehicles have computers in the engine that monitor a variety of sensors throughout the vehicle.
-When one of those sensors has a reading that is higher or lower than the standard parameters, the computer turns on the check engine light.
-Technicians at a service center can scan the engine's computer for a trouble code.
-This code tells the technician which reading is too high or too low.
+Modern vehicles are equipped with computers in the engine that monitor various sensors throughout the vehicle.
+When one of those sensors reports a reading that is higher or lower than standard parameters, the computer activates the check engine light.
+Technicians at a service center can then perform a check engine light service by scanning the engine's computer for a trouble code.
+This code indicates which reading is out of parameter, but many people get confused at this point.
+They assume that this reading concludes the diagnosis and question why the diagnostic fee is high when all the technician did was scan the computer.
+However, the truth is that the trouble code is just the beginning of the diagnostic procedure.

 When a good technician changes your oil, they will also inspect your air filter.
 You shouldn't need a new filter at every oil change, but you will need to change it regularly.
 Heed your technician's auto advice if they tell you to change your filter.
 It's not expensive, and it makes a big difference to your vehicle.